northrivergeo/bikeanooga/README.md

-##Bikanooga##
+##Bikeanooga##

 So I'm slowly trying to get a working map of bike lanes and routes in Chattanooga.
-Eventually I start adding bike parking and Bike Stores.
+Eventually I will start adding bike parking and Bike Stores.
 Probably symbolizations on type of lanes.

 To see it: https://northrivergeo.github.io/bikeanooga/